VadimZubchenko/JavaCreatedFromConsole/README.md

 Creating Java prog from terminal.

-* Create folder: md javaTest
+* Create a folder: md javaTest
-* Move to folder: cd javaTest
+* Move to the folder: cd javaTest
 * Create a file: touch Hello.java
 * Edit the file: nano Hello.java file: